CharlieCorner/pymage_downloader/README.md

 Pymage_downloader is a cross-platform Python3 extensible tool that helps to download images and files from reddit posts.

 Currently supports Deviantart, Imgur, Gfycat, Instagram, i.redd.it and directly linked files.
-Support for additional sites can be easily added with plugins
+Support for additional sites can be easily added with plugins.

+The script detects by default if a file has already been downloaded, and if so, skips it.
+(Although this can be overwritten.)

 ## Dependencies